alexs-44/solar-forecasting/README.md

     → Dropout(0.2)
     → Dense(32, ReLU)
     → Dense(1, linear)
-    → Output: AC Power (W)
+    → Output: AC Power 1h ahead (W)
 ```

 ### 4. CNN-LSTM Hybrid

-The CNN block extracts rich local features from each segment of the window;
+The CNN block extracts local irradiance patterns from the window.
+The LSTM
-the LSTM then models how those features evolve across the full 24-hour sequence.
+then models how those features evolve across the full 24-hour sequence.
-Combines the pattern-recognition strength of CNNs with the sequential memory
+It combines the pattern-recognition strength of CNNs with the sequential memory
-of LSTMs — typically the best-performing of the four.
+of LSTMs and is competitive with a standalone LSTM on this dataset.

 ```
-Input (24, 11)
+Input (24, 16)
     → Conv1D(64 filters, kernel=3, ReLU)   ← local feature extraction
     → MaxPool1D(2)
     → Conv1D(32 filters, kernel=3, ReLU)   ← higher-order features